GCSE Biology Cells Revision Notes

 6 marksView mark scheme hint▾

-Explain how the structure of a plant cell is adapted for photosynthesis.
+Explain how the structure of plant cells is adapted for photosynthesis.
 [4 marks]

 4 marksView mark scheme hint▾